I love Lou Mannheim, the old sage in Wall Street who tries—patiently, unsuccessfully—to steer Bud Fox away from Gordon Gekko’s orbit.

 At the time, it felt like a cautionary tale.

 Today, the most consequential “information” isn’t about earnings.
-It’s about governments.
-War.
-Policy.
-A statement, a leak, a decision—sometimes not even implemented—can move billions in minutes.
-Trades are built not on what is, but on what might be said by someone with the authority to change the rules mid-sentence.
+It’s about governments—war, policy, posture.
+A statement, a leak, a decision not yet implemented can move billions in minutes.
+Markets respond not to what is, but to what might be said by someone with the authority to change the rules mid-sentence.

 We used to worry about insider trading.